Home

 4. Look for cracks in your exterior walls

-To uncover potential entry points for mice, methodically examine your home’s exterior walls, starting at the foundation and moving upward, keeping an eye out for any cracks or crevices.
+To uncover potential entry points for mice, methodically examine your home’s exterior walls, because yes, mice will climb off walls!
+Start at the foundation and moving upward, keeping an eye out for any cracks or crevices.

 Look for signs of mouse activity like droppings, greasy marks, or an ammonia scent.
 Don’t seal cracks until these signs have been absent for months.